Concepts

 auto* analog_input = new AnalogInput();

-analog_input->connectTo(new AnalogVoltage())
+analog_input->connect_to(new AnalogVoltage())

-->connectTo(new VoltageDividerR2(R1, Vin, "/gen/temp/sender"))
+->connect_to(new VoltageDividerR2(R1, Vin, "/gen/temp/sender"))

-->connectTo(new TemperatureInterpreter("/gen/temp/curve"))
+->connect_to(new TemperatureInterpreter("/gen/temp/curve"))

-->connectTo(new Linear(1.0, 0.0, "/gen/temp/calibrate"))
+->connect_to(new Linear(1.0, 0.0, "/gen/temp/calibrate"))

-->connectTo(new SKOutputFloat(sk_path, "/gen/temp/sk"));
+->connect_to(new SKOutputFloat(sk_path, "/gen/temp/sk"));

 In this example, there is still only one Sensor (AnalogInput), but several Transforms, all required to turn the raw value from the Analog Input pin on the MCU into a temperature that’s sent to the Signal K Server.